 Graduates from the program also will earn a leadership position in their area of study within The Dollywood Company.

-Watch the video below to learn more about this apprenticeship program.
+Watch the video below to learn more about this apprenticeship program and consider this for your list of things to do this summer.